GuilhermeJSilva/minute-to-pdf/README.md

 # minute-to-pdf
-Python tooling to compile a minute into a PDF
+Python tooling to compile a markdownm meeting minute into a PDF